Blast furnace: Process engineering and chemistry

 Hot carbon monoxide is the reducing agent for the iron ore and reacts with the iron oxide to produce molten iron and carbon dioxide.
 Depending on the temperature in the different parts of the furnace (warmest at the bottom) the iron is reduced in several steps.
-At the top, where the temperature usually is in the range between 200 °C and 700 °C, the iron oxide is partially reduced to iron(II,III) oxide, Fe_{3}O_{4}.
+At the top, where the temperature usually is in the range between 200 and 700 C, the iron oxide is partially reduced to iron(II,III) oxide, Fe_{3}O_{4}.